My HIV Story: “We Need To Talk”

 2012 was going to be a year of big changes in my life.
 I was right, but not in the way I predicted at all.
-The last few months of 2011 saw the end of my first long term relationship, my mother checking into rehab to face what had been a lifetime battle with alcohol addiction, helping my siblings cope with this big step she was taking and enrolling myself in classes to further my education.
+The last few months of 2011 saw the end of my first long-term relationship, my mother checked into rehab to face what had been a lifetime battle with alcohol addiction, helping my siblings cope with this big step she was taking and enrolling myself in classes to further my education.
 I had spent the last three months on a roller coaster ride of emotions.
 Sad to close the chapter with my former partner.
 Angry at my mother for waiting so long to face her demons.
 Worried about my father and siblings.
 Stressed about school and the future.
 Scared of failing and making mistakes.

-January 1, 2012, came and I was ready to leave the negative in the past and move myself forward to a brighter future.
+January 1, 2012, came and I was ready to leave the negative in the past and move forward to a brighter future.
 I was not 100 percent sure what that future was, but I knew I wanted to help people and was enrolled in classes at the local community college to finish some prerequisites for a Master’s program to become a teacher.
-Before classes started, I decided to take a weekend trip to relieve some stress and have a fun filled weekend before my free time was once again filled with essay writing, studying and class.
+Before classes started, I decided to take a weekend trip to relieve some stress and have a fun-filled weekend before my free time was once again filled with essay writing, studying and class.
 I went to visit an old friend from my undergraduate years.
 He and I had dated briefly during that time and had stayed in touch off and on throughout the years.
 He was someone I trusted.
 That weekend was filled with bad decisions.
 Alcohol lowered my inhibitions.
-I had had unprotected sex in the past, but I practiced safe sex almost 100 percent of the time.
+I had unprotected sex in the past, but I practiced safe sex almost 100 percent of the time.
 That weekend, we did not use condoms.
 I didn’t think anything of it, and neither did he.

 Three weeks later, my grandfather passed away.
 He had lived a life devoted to his faith and was a shining example of putting others before yourself.
 He was never one to judge others.
 He loved his family with all his heart.
-I drove to New York with my family to spend time with my grandmother, aunts, uncles, cousins and friends to celebrate his life.
+I drove to New York with my family to spend time with my grandmother, aunts, uncles, cousins, and friends to celebrate his life.
 The night of the funeral, I got a text message from my friend I had visited a few weeks prior.
-It simply said “we need to talk.”
+It simply said, “We need to talk.”
 I explained where I was and asked if it could wait and didn’t get a response for another two days.
 I was home at that time and I called him, he told me he had tested positive for HIV and I should get tested.
 I made an appointment the next day to get tests done.
 That was the longest two days of my life.
 I found out I was HIV-positive on a Thursday afternoon.
 I spent the next three days crying.
 I was convinced my life was over.

-The first couple months were the hardest.
+The first couple of months were the hardest.
 I did not tell a soul about my status outside the two people who I had been with the past year.
 They, thankfully, both tested negative.
 I was back on the roller coaster of emotions.
 I wanted this new year to be better and filled with progress and new opportunities.
 I spent those first two months in a constant state of denial and depression.
 This couldn’t be real.
 When I was accepting of the diagnosis, I was convinced my life was over.
 Despite my doctor reassuring me that I could live a long, healthy life, I was convinced my life was over.
 I shut myself out from the world.
 I rarely spoke to my family or friends, stayed home most nights with a bottle (or two) of wine and dropped out of all my classes.
 In my mind I could never help other people again, who would want help from me?

 After getting through the first few months, I started to realize my life didn’t have to be over.
 I educated myself more about the virus, joined an online help group and began communicating via email with several other men around my age who were also positive.
 Suddenly I wasn’t alone.
 My viral load reached undetectable levels very quickly and have stayed there for over 4 years now.
 My CD4 counts were excellent.
 I was ready to move on and realized it was time to start taking care of myself again.
 I started running again, training for races, eating healthier.
 I could feel myself improving physically and emotionally.